 The total number of Directors shall be established from time to time by the Board, but in no event shall there be fewer than eleven (11) or greater than fourteen (14) Directors.
 The Board shall include the (i) four (4) Officers, (ii) one (1) International Coordinator, iii) one Graduate Student Coordinator, and (iv) at least five (5) other Directors.
 All elected members of the Board have full voting rights.
+NARST covers Hotel, meals, and transportation for Directors to attend the Fall Board meeting (see Handbook for specific procedures) and one night hotel stay to attend the board meetings held in conjunction with the annual conference.
 The Board will extend financial support for the Graduate Student Board Member for conference attendance in the following way: hotel and meal expenses while a member of the Board; transportation to and from the Annual Conference.

 The term of office for the Graduate Student Coordinator is two years.
 The Graduate Student Coordinator may not serve additional terms as the Graduate Student Coordinator but is eligible to serve as a Directorat-Large or other elected Board member, provided the terms are nonconsecutive.